China Passion: The Growing Seeds Project

 The CRRS Toronto Chapter was established in 2003.
 In September of that year, the Toronto Chapter launched its first annual “China Passion – The Growing Seeds Project” Fundraising Gala.
 It became the first step of supporting the Guangxi Educational Projects.

-Each year, CRRS Toronto Chapter has used the raised funds (excluding some minor expenses) to support the “Basic Education Program” providing assistance to nance education expenses for the students from the rural areas.
-These areas include the five poverty stricken counties in Guangxi: Luocheng, Du’an, Tiandong, Longzhou & Huanjiang.
+Each year, CRRS Toronto Chapter has used the raised funds (excluding some minor expenses) to support the “Basic Education Program” providing assistance to finance education expenses for the students from the rural areas.
+These areas include the four poverty stricken counties in Guangxi: Du’an, Tiandong, Longzhou & Huanjiang.
 Over the years, the number of students who received supports grows as the donations increase.

 Currently, CRRS Toronto Chapter is focusing on the following 5 projects: